teobouvard/freezenet/README.md

 FreezeNet is an attempt at making Proof of Work more computationally useful than it currently is.
 The idea is to replace [Hashcash](http://www.hashcash.org/)-like challenges with neural network training.
 This is not a fully-implemented alternative but only a proof of concept which was presented for a Data Mining project at the University of Stavanger.
 However, the results are encouraging so it seems worth sharing.
 Pull requests, questions and criticism are welcome.

-The paper explaning this project in more detail will be available by the end of April.
+For more information, you can read the [temporary paper explaining this project](freezenet_paper.pdf) or [the slides presenting it](freezenet_presentation.pdf).
+The definitive versions will be available by the end of April.

 ## Simple API